 Head to the mountains for the corn maze and pumpkin patch at Jaemor Farms.
 You can also enjoy hayrides, apple cannons, a slide, and petting zoo.
 Kids will also love the Farm Skee Ball, pumpkin train for tots and duck races.

 Fall season begins mid-September.
 The fun is only available on weekends.
 All-access tickets are $14; kids 3 and younger are free.
-Tickets can be purchased individually for the corn mazes and other activities.

 Mitcham Farm in Newton County.
-Get lost in Colonel Cob’s 7-acre giant corn maze.
+Get lost in Colonel Cob's 7-acre giant corn maze.
 We love how they include games and activities as you make your way through.
-There’s even a mini corn maze hidden within the large maze with a scavenger hunt that the littlest guests will love.
+There is even a mini corn maze hidden within the large maze with a scavenger hunt that the littlest guests will love.
 Flashlight nights, bonfires, a pumpkin patch and even helicopter rides more make this unbeatable.